Next Meeting

 CT2014 660x150 1

-NEBS Day Field Trips and Collecting Trips in 2025
+NEBS Day Field Trips and Collecting Trips in 2026

 DAY FIELD TRIPS

 Day field trips are informal, small-group outings to explore interesting places and to see (not collect) interesting plants, facilitated by knowledgeable and enthusiastic leaders.
 Bring your lunch, water, insect repellent, field guides, hand lens, and curiosity.
 Be prepared for the terrain and level of difficulty indicated for each trip.
 Please register at least 1 week in advance to get meeting time, location, and directions.
 Trips may be cancelled if enrollment is low or if inclement weather.
-Please note each trip has a capacity limit.
+Please note each trip has a capacity limit

-• Terrain: Variable
+• Terrain: Easy to moderate

 NEBS COLLECTING FORAYS